Boeing cuts final C-17 output by three jets, ends production early

 NEW YORK Boeing Co (BA.N) will produce three fewer of its famed C-17 cargo-carrying military transport planes than expected as it closes the production line, reflecting further decline in demand for the aircraft, the company said on Monday.

-Boeing first announced plans to close the line last September, and at the time said it would produce 22 more of the four-engine planes, which are capable of carrying heavy machinery, tanks and medical supplies around the globe.
+Boeing first announced plans to close the line last September, and at the time said would produce 22 more of the four-engine planes capable of carrying heavy machinery, tanks and medical supplies around the globe.
 It has since delivered five of the planes.
-It now plans to build 10 in 2014 and seven in 2015.
+It now plans to build 10 in 2014 and 7 in 2015.

 Boeing cited faltering sales when it announced plans to close the line last September.
 Of the 262 jets delivered so far, 223 went to the U.S. Air Force.
 The Air Force, which is under budget pressure, took delivery of its final new C-17 last year.